 NOTE: Important!
 To update KeeneticOS to the latest available version, the router must be connected to the Internet.

 1. Launch the application.
-On the 'Network list' screen, select the device to which you want to connect.
+On the 'Locations' screen, select the network to which you want to connect.

 3. On the main router screen, you will see the current version of KeeneticOS.
-The icon '!' will appear near the current version number if an update is available.
+The '!' icon appears near the current version number if an update is available.
 Go to the 'Management' menu and then to 'KeeneticOS' (or click on the version number for a quick jump).

 The current version, update channel and update availability status will be specified on the KeeneticOS screen.
 If an update is available, click the button to install it.